grantchen2003/insight-cli/README.md

 ## CLI Commands

-<p>Note that the following commands require an internet connection.</p>
+Note that the following commands require an internet connection.

-<p>To initialize the current directory as an insight repository, run the following command: </p>
+To initialize the current directory as an insight repository, run the following command:

 ```bash
 $ insight --initialize
 ```

-<p>Note that the following commands must be ran in a directory that has been initialized as an insight repository.</p>
+Note that the following commands must be ran in a directory that has been initialized as an insight repository.

-<p>To display the files and lines in an insight repository (excluding the files and folders specified in the .insightignore file) that satisfy the given natural language query, run the following command: </p>
+To display the files and lines in an insight repository (excluding the files and folders specified in the .insightignore file) that satisfy the given natural language query, run the following command:

 ```bash
 $ insight --query "<query>"
 ```

-<p>To uninitialize an insight repository, run the following command: </p>
+To uninitialize an insight repository, run the following command:

 ```bash
 $ insight --uninitialize